 The flu vaccine is an inactivated form of the virus given to trigger your body to build immunity to it so if you are exposed again, then you can fight it off quickly and without significant symptoms.
 As the flu virus mutates every year and protection lessens over time it is important to have vaccine administered annually.

-Practicing good hygiene when you have the flu also prevents the spread of the infection.
+If you are unlucky enough to suffer with a cold or flu, practising good hygiene is important to prevent the spread of the infection.
 Cover your mouth and nose with a tissue when coughing and sneezing and put your used tissue in the bin.
 Remember to wash your hands after coughing or sneezing with warm soapy water or use an alcohol-based hand sanitiser.

 Edit: Our 2020 stock of flu vaccinations has unfortunately now run out.
 We're hoping to get more in if they become available again.
 In the meantime, bookings have been suspended.